by Jami Keller

-by Jami Keller The big benefit to those who practice forgiveness is that they can feel accurately and shift from hurt and betrayal to freedom and this is always a surprise to those that are forgiven.
+The big benefit to those who practice forgiveness is that they can truly feel and shift from hurt and betrayal to freedom.
+This is always a surprise to those that are forgiven.
 Recently, this was illustrated to me so poignantly by my wife, Marla.
 I was triggered (fairly rare when you practice forgiveness regularly, but sometimes things slip past and hit us at our core) and hurt her deeply.
 For many relationships this would have been the end.

 First, she received the hurt I gave her and then through tears she replied, “How could you???
 This hurts so deeply and I feel betrayed.
 This hits me in my old wound of not being enough.”